 1. Show me the Way – Consider your photo session a partnership with the photographer.
 Follow his directions, let him know your best side, have an old picture you love, share it with the photographer.

 2. Relax it’s not a Root Canal – I used to hate having my photo taken.
-I was as stiff as an ironing board.
-Then a photographer looked at me as I posed and said, “relax, I’m not your dentist and you aren’t going to be drilled.”
+I’d be as stiff as an ironing board.
+Then a photographer looking at me as I posed said, “relax, I’m not your dentist and you aren’t going to be drilled.”
 I burst out laughing and as I smiled he snapped a few photos.
 I’ve learned that lesson.
 I will usually kibbutz and take whatever approach works to help someone relax in front of the camera.
 When all else fails, I tell someone to take a deep breath and relax their shoulders.

 3. Dress the Part – Come wearing the clothes that make you look your best.
 If you aren’t sure what to wear consult with the photographer before the photo session.
 I usually suggest women bring more than one outfit or a jacket so there can be variety of photos.
-I will take photos of men with and without ties depending on what the photo is needed for.
+I will take photos of men with and without ties depending on the purpose of the photo.

 4. Make up is OK – Women of course know this but men may think it’s taboo for their portrait.
 I’m not talking about lipstick for guys but simple things like blush or powder to take the shine off a bald spot.